 The transaction was accounted for as a business combination using the acquisition method of accounting, which requires the assets acquired to be recorded at their respective fair value as of the date of the transaction.
 The Company determined the estimated fair values after review and consideration of relevant information as of the acquisition date, including discounted cash flows, quoted market prices and estimates made by management.
 The fair values assigned to tangible and intangible assets acquired are based on management's estimates and assumptions.
 The following table summarizes the fair values of the assets acquired and liabilities assumed:

 The consideration resulted in goodwill of $8,183, which consists largely of the synergies and economies of scale expected from combining the assets of Rumble with the Company’s franchise servicing operations.
 The fair values, which are Level 3 measurements, of the recognizable intangible assets are comprised of trademarks and franchise agreements.
-The fair value of trademarks was estimated by the relief from royalty method and are considered to have alife.
-The fair value of the franchise agreements was based on the excess earnings method and are considered to have a life.
+The fair value of trademarks was estimated by the relief from royalty method and are considered to have a ten-year life.
+The fair value of the franchise agreements was based on the excess earnings method and are considered to have a ten-year life.
 Inputs used in the methodologies primarily included sales forecasts, projected future cash flows, royalty rate and discount rate commensurate with the risk involved.
 The acquisition was not material to the results of operations of the Company.